成人头条

 Admission Requirements

 Admission into the School of Computing doctorate program requires a completed master's or bachelor's degree, with a grade point average of at least 3.250 in computer science, data science, or a related field.
 GRE is not required.
+Students are admitted into this program only after they prearrange with some faculty member to be their PhD research advisor.
+Applicants are therefore encouraged to communicate with faculty member(s) before applying for admission.

 Graduate Assistantships

-The School of Computing tries to offer Graduate Teaching Assistantships (GTA) to all its eligible doctorate students.
+The School of Computing tries to offer Graduate Teaching Assistantships (GTA) to all its eligible PhD students.
 All domestic students automatically qualify for these assistantships.
 In order to be eligible for these assistantships, all international students must already have one of the following:

 • A score of 22 or higher on the Speaking component of TOEFL, OR